macrospelt/Trivial-maths-collection/README.md

-# A-level-collection
+# Maths class collection
-A collection of trivial implementations of A level maths concepts and processes
+A collection of trivial implementations of simple maths concepts and processes